STED protocol notes

 Turn a protocol into an instrument plan.

-Share the sample, the microscope geometry, and the resolution goal.
-Peregrine Photon can help decide whether a module or integrated inverted instrument built in Canada is the right path.
+Share the sample, microscope geometry, and resolution goal.
+Peregrine can scope a module, custom inverted microscope, or pilot.

 Start an inquiry